JuliaMolSim/DFTK.jl/docs/src/advanced/symmetries.md

 \tau &= -\widetilde{S}^{-1}\widetilde{\tau}.
 \end{aligned}
 ```
-(these equations being also valid in reduced coordinates).
+(these two last equations being also valid in reduced coordinates).

 It follows that the Fourier transform satisfies
 ```math